Crystal duality and Littlewood-Richardson rule of extremal weight crystals: Introduction

 where $\B_\nu^\vee$ is the dual crystal of $\B_\nu$ (Theorem \ref{realization thm}).
-Note that $\B(\Lambda')$ is the crystal of the highest weight module with highest weight $\Lambda'$.
-An extremal weight crystal of non-negative level is also characterized from the above result by taking its dual.
+Note that $\B(\Lambda')$ is the crystal base of the integrable highest weight module with highest weight $\Lambda'$.
+An extremal weight crystal of non-positive level is also characterized from the above result by taking its dual.

-Next, we consider a category $\mathcal{C}$ of $\frak{gl}_\infty$-crystals, whose object is a disjoint union of extremal weight crystals with bounded non-negative level and finite multiplicity for each connected component.
+Next, we consider a category $\mathcal{C}$ of $\frak{gl}_\infty$-crystals, whose objects are disjoint unions of extremal weight crystals of non-negative level with certain finite conditions on the multiplicity of connected components (see Section \ref{Cat C}).
 We show that $\mathcal{C}$ is a monoidal category under tensor product of crystals (Theorem \ref{category C}).
-In particular, the tensor product of two extremal weight crystals of non-negative levels is isomorphic to a disjoint union of extremal weight crystals, and the multiplicity of each connected component is finite.
-We remark that the tensor product in $\mathcal{C}$ is not necessarily commutative.
+We remark that the tensor product in $\mathcal{C}$ is not necessarily commutative, that is, there is not always an isomorphism between $B\otimes B'$ and $B'\otimes B$ for any two objects $B$, $B'$ in $\mathcal{C}$ (see for example, Proposition \ref{Pieri}).